Freetz/freetz/make/README.md

      - [HTTP(s), FTP(s), LDAP](../docs/make/autofs.md#https-ftps-ldap)

   * **<u>autossh 1.4g (binary only)</u><a id='autossh'></a>**<br>
-    autossh is a program to start a copy of ssh and monitor it,
+    autossh is a program to start a copy of ssh and monitor it, restarting it as necessary should it die or stop passing traffic.

   * **<u>Avahi 0.6.31</u><a id='avahi'></a>**<br>
     An mDNS/DNS-SD (aka RendezVous/Bonjour/ZeroConf) implementation (library).
 Avahi is a system which facilitates service discovery on a local network -- this means that you can plug your laptop or computer into a network and instantly be able to view other people who you can chat with, find printers to print to or find files being shared.
 This kind of technology is already found in MacOS X (branded 'Rendezvous', 'Bonjour' and sometimes 'ZeroConf') and is very convenient.